wdporter/i-am-that-vuepress/25-hold-on-to-i-am/readme.md

 **Q:**&ensp;What is the cause of self-forgetting?

 **M:**&ensp;There is no cause, because there is no forgetting.
 Mental states succeed one another, and each obliterates the previous one.
 Self-remembering is a mental state and self-forgetting is another.
 They alternate like day and night.
-Reälity is beyond both.
+Reality is beyond both.

 **Q:**&ensp;Surely there must be a difference between forgetting and not knowing.
 Not knowing needs no cause.
 Forgetting presupposes previous knowledge and also the tendency or ability to forget.
 I admit I cannot enquire into the reason for not-knowing, but forgetting must have some ground.